mrkmg/node-docker-test/README.md

 > - **JSON:** "base-image"
 > - **CLI:** --base-image, -b
 >
 > *ndt by default uses apt-get as the package manager.
-If you use a yum based distro, like centos or fedora, you will
-> will need to update the package-manager options as well*
+If you use a yum based distro, like centos or fedora, you will need to update the package-manager options as well*

 #### Package Manager